 On the surface, it seems to be a straightforward song about missing one’s childhood home.
-But consider the cultural context; performed in minstrel shows by white performers in blackface, sung in Foster’s approximation of southern slave dialect, and seeming to justify all the “happy days” the singer has spent on “de old plantation”… Why does Foster’s singer long for a return to a state of slavery?
-What did this message mean to listeners in the 1850s?
+But consider the cultural context; performed in minstrel shows by white performers in blackface, sung in Foster’s approximation of southern slave dialect, and seeming to justify all the “happy days” the singer has spent on “de old plantation”… Why does Foster’s (fictional) singer long for a return to a state of slavery?
+What did this message mean to audiences in the 1850s?

 We should also remember that “Old Folks” was (and still is) the “state song” of Florida, adopted in 1935, a full 70 years after the end of the Civil War.
 However, in 2008 the Florida adopted a less controversial song as the “state anthem” for use at official functions.
 The Florida Heritage website currently lists “Old Folks” with altered text that removes any references to plantation life.